circleboom/dotnet-7-webapi-with-jwt-auth/README.md

-# .net 7 WebAPI with Json Web Token authorization
+# dotnet-7-webapi-with-jwt-auth

-This project is a template for a .net 7 WebAPI with JWT authorization.
+This project is a template for a .net 7 Web API with JWT Bearer authorization.

 ## App Settings